doitsujin/dxvk/README.md

 ```
 For non debian based distros, make sure that your mingw-w64-gcc cross compiler
 does have `--enable-threads=posix` enabled during configure.
 If your distro does
-ship it's mingw-w64-gcc binary with `--enable-threads=win32` you might have to
+ship its mingw-w64-gcc binary with `--enable-threads=win32` you might have to
 recompile locally or open a bug at your distro's bugtracker to ask for it.